Compasses are my passion. Here's why.

 A physical compass is a grounding tool: it's calibrated to align with the magnetic field of the earth.
 A Life-compass needs to align with another force deep below: the field of your desire.

 I know, you wouldn't say so, they look quite boring, more to do with maths than passions.
 Despite their aesthetic suggestion that all four quadrants carry equal weight, there is actually a clear direction in a good Life-compass.
-The axes give voice to deep wishes, better imagined as Cupid's arrows ➳ pointed at a longed-for objects of desire.
+The axes give voice to deep wishes, better imagined as Cupid's arrows ➳ pointed at longed-for objects of desire.

 Although 'compass' doesn't share its etymological root with 'compassion', let's imagine it does, since a good one brings you in close proximity with your passions.